Akora-IngDKB/caravel_sram_firmware/README.md

 | SRAM Blk/Port 0 | :white_check_mark: | :white_check_mark: |
 | SRAM Blk/Port 1 | N/A                | :x:                |
 | IO Peripheral   | :x:                | N/A                |

+### Issues
+1. Cannot drive all IO Pins.
+Only Pins 0 and 37 can be driven.
+2. Can write & read from SRAM Port 0 but cannot read from Port 1.
+3. Cannot verify write to IO Peripheral (IO Pins do not respond to write events).